More questions than answers in slayings of Boston doctors

 Story highlights

-- Suspect was arraigned Monday in his hospital room after being shot by police
+- Suspect arraigned in his hospital room after being shot by police

-- The motive is still under investigation, according to authorities
+- Motive is still under investigation, according to authorities

 (CNN)Richard Field sent a friend a chilling text message, saying a gunman had entered his South Boston penthouse and asking that police be notified.